ipld/specs/schema-layer/data-structures/generics.md

 Early experiments simply reserved the `_type` property for composites to describe themselves.
 Reserving this property by default across any data in any block is highly problematic and makes it impossible to express certain data in IPLD.

-What we need in order to move forward is some extension/modification to `CID` in order to signal that “the data being linked to is a composite definition” at which point we can safely ad semantics to `_type` or other properties without reserving any property universally.
+What we need in order to move forward to enable some version of "fat pointer" is still under discussion.
+Some extension/modification to `CID` in order to signal that “the data being linked to is a composite definition” at which point we can safely ad semantics to `_type` or other properties without reserving any property universally would work but there may be other options we have yet to explore.

 ### Version 1